Managing Application Properties

 Working with the Field Dictionary to Build JavaScript Expressions

 The Field Dictionary provides a database of every field available to you.
 Using this, you can determine what keys to use in your expressions.
-Keys that come from forms can also be found on the applicable form near the associated question.
+As seen below, keys that come from customizable forms (e.g., applicant forms, inquiry forms, evaluation (review) forms, etc.) can also be found on the applicable form near the associated question.

-Fields that aren't sourced from forms can be located in the Field Dictionary.
+Fields that aren't sourced from these forms can be identified in the Field Dictionary.
 To use this dictionary:

 - From the Field Dictionary, click one of the Quick Links or use the Search bar to locate your desired field.